Ctross/Ctross.github.io/projects/index.md

 #
 subheadline: ""
 title: "Ongoing Projects"
-teaser: "I am currently working on a few projects related to wealth, wealth inequality, and socio-cultural outcomes through the Santa Fe Institute. "
+teaser: "I am currently working on a few projects cross-cultural projects related to wealth, wealth inequality, and socio-cultural outcomes through the Santa Fe Institute.
+In addition, I am working on a variety of collaborative projects, falling loosely under the umbrellas of human behavioral ecology and/or cultural evolution."
 categories:
   -
 tags: